and-murray/wharf-spaces/README.md

 ## Unknown ruby interpreter version (do not know how to handle): >=XXXX

-- Strongly recommend using [RVM](https://rvm.io/), it allows you to have different Ruby versions for different projects/directories on your machine.
-With RVM install you do the following and ignore this warning: `rvm install XXXX; rvm use XXXX;` _(where XXXX is the version quoted in the error message)_
+- We strongly recommend using a ruby version manager such as [RVM](https://rvm.io/), which allows you to have different Ruby versions for different projects/directories on your machine.
+With RVM install you do the following: `rvm install X.X.X`
+`rvm use X.X.X`
+_(where X.X.X is the version quoted in the error message)_

 ## "Help!
 I've tried everything and I'm all out of ideas."